Halls Head Campus Performing Arts Instrumental/Vocal/Ensemble Lesson Application

 - Lessons are billed at the rate of $32.00 per thirty-minute lesson.
 These lessons are held once per week during school hours.

-- The lesson costs are in addition to School Fees and are added to the Term Account.
+- The lesson costs are in addition to School Fees with the annual cost being $1,216.00 added to Fee Accounts at the beginning of each year.

 - Instrumental tuition is a long-term proposition.
 Lesson costs will continue to be billed to the Term Account if a student chooses to withdraw from lessons before meeting the enrolment commitment of a minimum of one (1) year.

 - Parents may not cancel a forthcoming lesson on the day of that lesson.
-Students are responsible for checking lesson times on the Music Notice Boards.
+Students are responsible for checking lesson times displayed inside the classroom.
 Parents can also access Music lesson times via the Frederick Irwin App.
-If there is a problem with an allocated time, the parent must contact the Music Administrative Assistant or Mrs Crutchett in the Performing Arts Office, prior to the lesson day so that any possible changes can be investigated.
-Please note, this is not a guarantee that you will be not charged for this lesson or your child being moved to a time later in the week.
+If there is a problem with an allocated time, the parent must contact the Halls Head Administration Office, Music Administrative Assistant or the Head of Performing Arts in the Performing Arts Office, prior to the lesson day so that any possible changes can be investigated.
+Please note, this is not a guarantee that you will not be charged for this lesson or your child being moved to a time later in the week.

 - If your child is sick on the day of their lesson, charges will still apply.
 Where possible, your child will be moved to later in the week when they are back at school.